Join us this October for a fabulous Book Club Tour of Umbria

 • And enjoy fabulous accommodations and meals all along the way.
 (And, if you’re interested, we’ll even have a pasta lesson one evening.)

-Bettona, Umbria: Accommodations will be at the fabulous Palazzo Fiumi-LaPlaca in the picturesque hill town of Bettona.
+Bettona, Umbria: Accommodations will be at the wonderful Palazzo Fiumi-LaPlaca in the picturesque hill town of Bettona.
 Located 18 kilometers from both Perugia and Assisi in the heart of Umbria, the restored 17th-century palazzo offers a variety of extraordinary accommodations for a spectacular vacation.
 (Private apartments with full kitchen, living and dining room areas and private baths or shared accommodations available.)
 Nestled within its medieval walls, the town and palazzo are the perfect place from which to set out and discover the locals of our books.

 For 2018, the three books chosen are: